Digital radio in the United Kingdom: Internet radio

-In the United Kingdom, over 350 of the UK's radio stations also stream their stations online, not including Restricted Service Licensed radio stations, Hospital radio stations and stations who solely broadcast online.
+In the United Kingdom, over 350 of the UK's radio stations also stream their stations online, not including restricted service licence radio stations, hospital radio stations and stations who solely broadcast online.
 In total, about 2600 stations from the UK are streaming online.

-In 2011, the BBC and commercial radio operators launched RadioPlayer which allows over 400 radio stations to be listened to through its website and apps.
+In 2011, the BBC and commercial radio operators launched Radioplayer which allows over 400 radio stations to be listened to through its website and apps.
 In addition various radio stations and third parties allow streaming of internet radio stations through their own websites and apps.
 A number of British firms, including BT Group, Reciva, Pure Digital, Roberts Radio and Acoustic Energy have brought out Internet radio devices which use the Wi-Fi signal from a router to stream Internet radio stations within range of a Wi-Fi router.
 From the latter half of the 2010s, smart speakers have increased in popularity as a device for listening to live and on demand digital radio services.

 RAJAR reported that in the period October 2016 to February 2017, 6% of BBC radio and 8% of commercial radio is listened to online and through apps.